 Nesselrode Pudding was an ice cream loaded with candied fruits, like a frozen fruit cake or... the tutti frutti ice cream of the 1960s.
 It can be very complicated, as seen in examples HERE.
 Emma's version varies from those by using pounded almonds or almond flour instead of the typical chestnuts; with brandy, cream, milk and egg yolks in a basket mold.
 The popular ice cream started appearing in the 1830s and was named for a Russian diplomat.

 Vegetables, meat, fish, cheese, macaroni and other dishes, sweet and savory, are included.
 The Potatoe Rissoles are mashed potatoes encasing rolled (like "Veal Olives") beef or ham slices.
-Other rissole recipes used minced meat.
+Other rissole recipes of the time used minced meat.
 Each of the above recipes turned out quite delicious.
 There are several more dishes I am getting ready to try.
 For those not acquainted with 18th and 19th century recipe names, don't be put off by Scotch Woodcock - a cream sauce with anchovies on toast, not a bird.

 And now to the RICE.
 Amid all his journal and book writing, Charles Darwin found time to write down the recipe "To Boil Rice" in Emma's book.
 What a nice husband.
 He included the precise instruction to boil the rice and water "...twelve minutes by the watch..." and the minutes necessary to set the drained rice over the coals.
 An image of his written recipe is included in the lengthy historical introduction.